webDevBig/golem-js-preview-program/tasks/4-send-files/FEEDBACK.md

 [

 Could you find the necessary information?
 If not what topics were difficult to find?
-Yes, Yes, I found all I need
+Yes, I found all I need

 How would you change the structure/navigation of the docs?
 Recommend changes.
 No